sudomesh/peoples-map/README.md

 ## frontend

 * Add markercluser plugin for clustering
-* Add custom icons for nodes: meshing, meshing only via internet, offline and potential
+* Add custom icons for nodes: meshing, meshing only via internet, offline and potential (and maybe "does it have an extender node")